 - If you book directly through a local provider, you must also trust the company has a strong reputation, safety record, honest pricing standards, etc.

-Membership and Jet Sharing Apps
+Membership and Jet Sharing Programs

 - Platforms vary, but most charge initiation fees to join.
 Members are later offered ‘discounted’ rates on highly trafficked routes.